praveen0767/ARIV/README.md

 > These are **offline modeled findings**, not real-money causal measurements.

-The result is intentionally disclosed: deterministic economic optimization and systemic route intelligence produced the reported modeled gains, while AI and Qdrant did not show incremental modeled recovery improvement in this ablation.
+The useful engineering conclusion is straightforward: the deterministic economic layer and systemic route intelligence showed the reported modeled gains; AI and semantic memory did not show incremental modeled recovery improvement in this ablation.

 ---

-## 📊 Attribution & Measurement
+# 📊 Attribution & Measurement

-ARIV keeps these states separate:
+ARIV keeps three states separate:

 ```text
 Action succeeded